yeppog/tp/docs/team/koh-jx.md

 ---
 layout: page
-title: Jeff Sieu's Project Portfolio Page
+title: Koh Jia Xian's Project Portfolio Page

 ---
 ## Project: TaskMaster2103

 TaskMaster2103 is an extension to [AddressBook - Level 3](https://se-education.org/addressbook-level3/), a CLI-based address book JavaFX application.
-TaskMaster2103 offers task-related features and a streamlined GUI to better accommodate your needs as a student.
+TaskMaster2103 offers task-related features, and a streamlined GUI to better accommodate your academic needs.

 Given below are my contributions to the project.
 - **New Feature**: Added AddressBook integration and GUI into tasks ([#81](https://github.com/AY2122S1-CS2103-F09-2/tp/pull/88))